Logical foundations

 julia> Interval(8,11) in collect(accessibles(fr, Interval(2,5), IA_L))

-Since accessibles always returns an iterator of worlds of the same type W, the current implementation of accessibles for multi-modal frames delegates the enumeration to a lower level _accessibles function, which returns an iterator of parameter tuples that are, then, fed to the world constructor the using IterTools generators, as in:
+Since accessibles always returns an iterator to worlds of the same type W, the current implementation of accessibles for multi-modal frames delegates the enumeration to a lower level _accessibles function, which returns an iterator to parameter tuples that are, then, fed to the world constructor the using IterTools generators, as in:

 function accessibles(